-Strawberry Bay Campground is located on the shore of beautiful Strawberry Reservoir at an elevation of 7,200 feet.
+Strawberry Reservoir Camping is located on the shore of beautiful Strawberry Reservoir at an elevation of 7,200 feet.
 Visitors flock to Strawberry for its great fishing, boating and trail opportunities.

 Strawberry Reservoir offers excellent boating, water skiing and canoeing.
 Anglers fish for rainbow trout, cutthroat trout and Kokanee salmon.
 The campground provides great beach access.

 Strawberry Marina is within 1/4 mile and offers a boat ramp, power and pontoon boat rentals, slip rentals, fuel and a small general store with fishing supplies.

 Other popular activities in the Strawberry area include hiking, biking and horseback riding.

 This large campground contains a variety of campsites to accommodate all types of visitors, including group, family and single campsites.
 Several sites, B loop, have full RV hookups.

 Flush toilets and drinking water are provided.
 Most sites are equipped with either wind shelters and/or covered picnic shelters, tables, grills and campfire rings.
 Firewood is available for purchase from the host.
 There are no shower facilities at this campground.

 295 single sites - $23.00 per day, capacity - 8 people